rust-lang/book/second-edition/src/ch15-06-reference-cycles.md

 children: RefCell { value: [] } }] } })
 ```

-The lack of infinite output indicates that this code didn't create a reference
+The lack of infinite output indicates that this code didn’t create a reference
 cycle.
 We can also tell this by looking at the values we get from calling
 `Rc::strong_count` and `Rc::weak_count`.

 #### Visualizing Changes to `strong_count` and `weak_count`

-Let's look at how the `strong_count` and `weak_count` values of the `Rc`
+Let’s look at how the `strong_count` and `weak_count` values of the `Rc`
 instances change by creating a new inner scope and moving the creation of
 `branch` into that scope.
 This will let us see what happens when `branch` is
 created and then dropped when it goes out of scope.
 The modifications are shown